kitesurfer1404/WS2812FX/extras/WS2812FX Users Guide.md

 example, a custom show() function could be used to communicate the LED state over a network to a collection of remote devices.
-Or the **ws2812fx_dma** example sketch uses a custom show() function and the NeoPixelBus library's DMA class to drive the LEDs without disabling interrupts.
+Or the **ws2812fx_dma** example sketch uses a custom show() function and the NeoPixelBus library's DMA feature to drive the LEDs without disabling interrupts.
 To be sure, this is an advanced feature, not for the faint of heart.
 It requires a healthy knowledge of the WS2812 Din timing requirements and probably a deeper understanding of WS2812FX's inner workings.
 But if you have a project that needs